MicrosoftDocs/connected-spaces/articles/web-app-get-insights.md

 - Queue management [Coming soon].

-For a quick overview of how to get insights using the web app, scan the screens in this article.
+For a quick overview of how to get insights, scan the screens in this article.
 For a more thorough understanding, read through each section and experiment!

 ## Analytics page overview